tanner-iley/4641-Eco/index.md

 ## Model Comparisons
 Regarding implementation, each model plotted the same preprocessed and normalized data.
 Furthermore, each model used the features of time and climate to test against values of energy consumption.
-There were some differences as linear regression outputted a graph while KNN and Random Forest both outputted a confusion matrix.
+There were some differences as linear regression outputted a graph comparing predicted values to actual values while KNN and Random Forest both outputted a confusion matrix and numerical predictions.
+Finally, linear regression relies on a correlation coefficient to determine the strength of feature relationships whereas we used an accuracy in our analysis of KNN and Random Forest.

-Moreover, each model has its pros and cons.
+Moreover, Random Forest and KNN both had issues with misclassification and feature overlap.
+Linear Regression had the opposite issue as we may have utilized too little features, which likely didn't capture the complexity of energy consumption data.

 ## Conclusion